erikvanmechelen/wind/manuscript/imbalance.md

 **Rumania**: Most often Russia's, at least in 1901.
 **Bulgaria**: As close to a sure thing for Turkey as Spain is for France.

 Obviously, the neutrals seem necessary to gather so as to build additional units.
 For some great powers, capturing them does require risk, the risk of pulling your units out of useful defensive positions.
+(Or from useful positions to launch attacks on your neighbor's home centers.)
 The most obvious being Austrian F Tri - Alb on its way to Greece.
 If Austria can pull this off, win Greece and not lose Tri, he will likely build two and also have his F Gre in a useful position to work with either of Italy or Turkey.

 For France, gathering the Iberian neutrals could leave Burgundy exposed.
 It's rare to see a Russian A War - Sil in Spring 1901, but a German positioning for Den, Hol, and perhaps Bel is severely weakened by A War - Sil.
 (The German would likely bounce Russian F GOB - Swe if Russia opens with A War - Sil.)
 In the German case, trying for additional leverage on Belgium with A Mun - Ruh does leave a question for Munich if France opens to Burgundy.